4 essentials to consider when choosing a payment method

 Picking the right mix of payment methods can significantly increase the success of businesses through attracting and retaining customers and driving accounting and generational operational efficiency.

-Direct Debit is cost effective compared to other methods and preferred by both B2B and B2C customers.
-It also has lower failure rates across competing payment types, so businesses should encourage revenues to be collected in this way wherever possible.
+ACH Debit is cost effective compared to other methods and preferred by both B2B and B2C customers.
+It also has lower failure rates across competing payment types, so businesses should encourage revenues to be collected in this way wherever possible. le.